Spencer Steer Player Props: Reds vs. Rangers

-Spencer Steer -- with a slugging percentage of .333 in his past 10 games, including no home runs) -- will be in action for the Cincinnati Reds against the Texas Rangers, with Martin Perez on the mound, on April 25 at 6:40 PM ET.
+On Wednesday, Spencer Steer (.297 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 12:35 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with a triple and two RBI) against the Rangers.
+In his most recent game he had a hitless showing (0-for-5) against the Rangers.

 Spencer Steer Game Info & Props vs. the Rangers